WildMeOrg/wildes/README.md

 ### 4. GenerateAndPostEmbeddingByImageURL Embedding
 - **Endpoint**: `/GenerateAndPostEmbeddingByImageURL`
 - **Method**: `POST`
-- **Description**: Stores the given embeddings in the Qdrant database.
+- **Description**: For the given image_url, generate embeddings, store the given embeddings in the Qdrant database.
 - **Body**:
   ```json
     {